 - Flexibility of International Payment: Ideal for receiving payments from buyers across the world, Paypal is a flexible solution in terms of serving local currencies and converting into your own base currency, saving you a number of common ecommerce headaches.

-- Expensive: Paypal isn’t exactly cheap, and depending on your set up you could be paying a monthly fee in addition to the flat and percentage portion of each transaction.
+- Expensive: Paypal isn’t exactly cheap, and depending on your set up you could be paying a monthly fee in addition to the flat and percentage portion of each transaction (individual transaction fees are much higher than most payment gateways).
 These costs can seriously mount with volume, eroding your margins and making your job much more difficult.

 - Off-site: Paypal takes your customers off-site, through their own gateway in order to process the sale.
 This can have a negative impact on conversion rates, especially for larger online retailers who may prefer to make these marginal gains through retaining the sale on-site throughout.